 How to Use Collective Nouns

-Collective nouns have no particular rule as they are individual words, but the only thing that is important to keep in mind is that collective nouns can be used alone or they can be followed by a prepositional phrase.
+Collective nouns do not follow a specific rule, as they are individual words.
+However, it is important to keep in mind that collective nouns may stand alone or be followed by a prepositional phrase.

 In this example, the collective noun 'class' is used alone as the subject of the sentence.